lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 in detail which software projects are involved in the build, which version of each should be used, and many other aspects of the build process.

 The build file is written in a JSON format.
-The file is parsed by using the Typesafe config library, therefore the syntax of the file can be simplified by using the conventions of that library: double quotes and commas may be omitted, variable substitution is available, and other facilities are available.
+The file is parsed using the Typesafe config library, therefore the syntax of the file can be simplified by using the conventions of that library: double quotes and commas may be omitted, variable substitution is available, and other facilities are available.
 You should check the many options that are available to simplify the syntax of configuration file; they are all documented on the website of the `config library <http://github.com/typesafehub/config>`_.
-In addition, dbuild has one special feature concerning lists of strings: whenever a list of strings is expected, in the form ``"x":["a","b","c"]``, if you have only one element you can also omit the square brackets altogether.
+In addition, dbuild has one special feature concerning lists of strings: whenever a list of strings is expected, in the form ``x:[a,b,c]``, if you only have one element you can also omit the square brackets altogether, and just write ``x:a``.
+The same automatic "single element to array" conversion also applies to other arrays of configuration elements; the various cases are described later.
-In accordance with the typesafe config library, you can then usually omit the double quotes and in the end just write ``x:a``.
+Note that the double quotes around strings can be omitted in most cases.

 The order of items in the configuration file is never relevant, unless explicitly mentioned in the documentation.
 The top level of the configuration file is: